-The Importance of The Right Filter
+The Importance of Choosing The Right Air Filter

 First and foremost, it’s important to understand why having the right filter for your indoor space matters.
 Most of us rely on our HVAC systems without even a second thought.
 It’s crucial to remember just how much really can be in the air we’re breathing in at any given time; and thus, how exactly air filters help.
-The thing is, right filter will eliminate indoor pollutants.
-This includes bacteria, viruses, smoke, mold spores, dust, pollen and other harmful aerosols and air particles.
+The thing is, the right filter will eliminate indoor pollutants.
+This includes bacteria, viruses, smoke, mold spores, dust, pollen, and other harmful aerosols and air particles.

 What Is a MERV Rating?

 MERV stands for minimum efficiency reporting value.
 It’s a rating system that helps measure the effectiveness of air filters.
-This judgement is based on how well a filter captures dust and other various particles.
+This judgment is based on how well a filter captures dust and other various particles.
 It’s also an easy and helpful way to choose the best filter for your home or indoor space.
 For those interested in a full MERV explanation, we also have a MERV rating guide that provides an in-depth MERV breakdown.

 An easy overview and simple way to think of the scale: filters with higher MERV ratings are better.
 They are better because they can capture both small and large particles circulating through the air.
 While MERV ratings are on a scale from 1-20, the standard rating consideration for residential use is between 5-16.